A Look at Value-Based Decision-Time vs. Background Planning Methods Across Different Settings: Background

-\textbf{Model-Free \& Model-Based RL.} The two main ways of achieving this goal are through the use of model-free RL (MFRL) and model-based RL (MBRL) methods.
-In MFRL, there is just a learning phase and the gathered experience is mainly used in improving the VE.
-In MBRL, there are two alternating phases: the learning and planning phases.\footnote{Note that even though some MBRL algorithms, such as \citep{tesauro1996line, silver2017mastering, silver2018general}, do not employ a model learning phase and make use of an a priori given exact model, in this study, we will only study versions of them in which the model has to be learned from pure interaction.} In the learning phase, in contrast to MFRL, the gathered experience is mainly used in jointly learning an adaptable (or sometimes a priori fixed) model encoder $\varphi: \mathcal{O}_E\to \mathcal{S}_{M}$ and a model $m\equiv (p_M, r_M, d_M)\in \mathcal{M}$, where $\mathcal{M} \equiv \{(p_M,r_M,d_M) | p_M:\mathcal{S}_{M}\times\mathcal{A}_E\times\mathcal{S}_{M}\to [0,1], r_M:\mathcal{S}_{M}\times\mathcal{A}_E\times\mathcal{S}_{M}\to \amsmathbb{R}, d_M:\mathcal{S}_{M}\to [0,1] \}$ and $\mathcal{S}_{M}$ is the state space of the agent's model, and optionally, as in MFRL, the experience may also be used in improving the VE.\footnote{Note that the learned model can be in a parametric or non-parametric form (see \citep{van2019use}).} Again, for convenience, we will refer to the composition of $\varphi$ and $m$ as simply the model.
-In the planning phase, the learned model $m$ is then used for simulating experience, either to be used alongside real experience in improving the VE, or just to be used in selecting actions at decision time.
-Note that in general $\varphi\neq\phi$ and thus $\mathcal{S}_M\neq \mathcal{S}_A$.
-However, in these cases, we assume that the agent has access to a deterministic function $\rho: \mathcal{S}_M\to \mathcal{S}_A$ that allows for going from $\mathcal{S}_M$ to $\mathcal{S}_A$.
-We also assume that $\mathcal{S}_E\subseteq\mathcal{S}_M$, which implies that the agent's model is, in principle, capable of exactly modeling the environment, though this may be very hard in practice.
+\textbf{Model-Based RL.} One way of achieving this goal is through the use of value-based model-based RL methods, in which there are two alternating phases: the learning and planning phases.\footnote{We note that even though some model-based RL algorithms, such as AlphaGo/AlphaZero \citep{silver2017mastering, silver2018general}, do not employ a model learning phase and make use of a priori given exact model, in this study, we only study algorithms in which the model has to be learned from pure interaction with the environment.} In the learning phase, the gathered experience is mainly used in learning a model $m \in \mathcal{M} \equiv \{(p,r,\rho) | p:\mathcal{S}\times\mathcal{A}\to \text{Dist}(\mathcal{S}), r:\mathcal{S}\times\mathcal{A}\times\mathcal{S}\to \amsmathbb{R}, \rho:\mathcal{S}\to \text{Dist}(\mathcal{S}) \}$, and it may also be used in improving the value estimator.
+In the planning phase, the learned model $m$ is then used for simulating experience, either to be used alongside real experience in improving the value estimator or just to be used in selecting actions at decision time.
+In value-based model-based RL methods, similar to value-based RL methods, the agent only employs a value estimator and a model, i.e.\ it does not employ an explicit policy.